Skip to main content

 2 min read

-The answer, as brief as it is, sets the stage for the deeper test of whether the pen lives up to its hype.
+The answer, brief as it is, makes me curious to see whether the pen can live up to the buzz.

 (Answer: George Washington, according to the #ai #pen #gadget.)
 That is how the ads make it look: One swipe of the gadget across a question on a printed test results in an answer to said question.
 So, I tried out one of the 90 or so devices called some version of "AI scanner pen" on Amazon -- a "Scan Sense Pen, Ai Smart Scanner Pen" for $68.99.
 It promised me "Instant Ai Answers for Math, History & More" in addition to offline translation of over 60 languages, a camera, Bluetooth connection, and access to music and file storage.